freeletics/khonshu/docs/whetstone/navigation.md

 it will be automatically available in the generated component, so it can be injected into the state machine or other classes to read given parameters.

-The generated `NavDestination` for the screen that uses `route` and `destinationType`.
-Will be provided in to a `Set` in the component that uses `destinationScope` as its scope (usually an app wide or an Activity level scope).
+The generated `NavDestination` for the screen that uses `route` and `destinationType` will be provided in to a `Set` in the component that uses `destinationScope` as its scope (usually an app wide or an Activity level scope).
 With that it's not necessary to manually create a `Set` of all destinations anymore.
 It can simply be injected.